jordeguevara/Testing/README.md

 b) sinon

- - used to check behavior of different functions with spies,stubs, and mocks
+ - used to check the behavior of different functions with spies, stubs, and mocks

 c) mocha